jvonk/NewsBias/README.md

 6. Enjoy!

 * Shows bias of current site
-* Shows other sites bias
+* Shows other sites biases
-* Shows average bias of your visited sited
+* Shows average bias of all your visited sites